kiruthikaarunach/Project/README.md

-# Advanced Computing Concepts-final-project -DAta Structures and Algorithms
+# Advanced Computing Concepts-final-project -DAta Structures and Algorithms - Tries, Edit Distance and Dynamic programming
 Advanced Computing Concepts final project
 Mobile Tech Search Engine- A search engine is a web tool that analyses user queries to locate and display pertinent information from the internet.​